 The true story of how one woman’s courage saved thousands of children during the Holocaust.

-Irena Sendlerowa was a member of the Citizen Center for Social Aid during the Second World War. she joined the resistance and saved 2,500 children from the hell of the Nazi-occupied Warsaw Ghetto.
+Irena Sendlerowa was a member of the Citizen Center for Social Aid during the Second World War.
+A true hero, she joined the resistance and, while fighting the Nazis, saved 2,500 children from the hell of the Nazi-occupied Warsaw Ghetto.
 This is the true story of an ordinary woman who accomplished the extraordinary despite senseless circumstances during a frightful period.

 Written by: Jean-David Morvan and Séverine Tréfouël

 Illustrated by: David Evrard and Walter